 We spent a lot of time together, even a couple of Christmases.
 However, my thieving came to an end when I was pinched for stealing from my job.
 I was almost 16 years old at the time, and being exposed to those consequences, shifted my moral compass more towards compassion.
-It did, however, take a substantial amount of time afterward to develop enough integrity to stop trying to justify my bad behavior, but once this shift happened, there was no going back, the behavior was wrong, and I was wrong for having taken from others.
-I realize now that I was not looking out for the well-being of others, and it could easily been argued that I wasn’t even looking out for my own.
+It did, however, take a substantial amount of time afterwards to develop enough integrity to stop trying to justify my bad behaviour, but once this shift happened, there was no going back, the behaviour was wrong, and I was wrong for having taken from others.
+I realize now that I was not looking out for the well-being of others, and it could easily be argued that I wasn't even looking out for my own.

 The final thread.